gchq/stroom-docs/install-guide/Stroom-7-Proxy-Installation.md

 export STROOM_PROXY_REMOTE_FEED_STATUS_URL="http://stroom-serve.somewhere.co.uk:8080/api/feedStatus/v1"
 export STROOM_PROXY_REMOTE_FORWARD_URL="http://stroom-serve.somewhere.co.uk:8080/stroom/noauth/datafeed"

+&nbsp;

 ### To Start Stroom Proxy
 As the stroom user, run the 'start.sh' script found in the stroom install:

 - cd ~/stroom_proxy/stroom_proxy-v7.0-beta.45/
--- ./start.sh
+- ./start.sh

-The first time the script is ran it will download from github, the docker containers
+The first time the script is ran it will download from github, the docker containers, for a stroom proxy
+these are - stroom-proxy-remote, stroom-log-sender and nginx

+&nbsp;